 Where the design community meets.

-San Francisco, CA Head of Product at Clientela Joined over 5 years ago Darren has invited Erin Newby
+San Francisco, CA Head of Product at Clientela Joined almost 6 years ago Darren has invited Erin Newby

 Satire will always be a little insulting, but as a designer who sort of knows his way around front-end code i'm not SUPER insulted. it's funny